 A Cession Limitation Table has been developed to ensure a proper management of exposure accumulation per one single reinsurer, by setting maximum limits and cession shares by types of contracts (treaty of facultative) and by each main class of business.
-At the same time, the VIG Security Committee may impose additional restrictions and obligations related to reinsurance investments.

 The aim of this rule is to prevent concentration on certain markets and thus the negative impact that failure of a reinsurer can have on the company's financial stability.